-Ms. Budd, long an avid recitalist and chamber musician, is now taking an increasingly active role as a concert programmer.
-She is serving a forth season as Artistic Director of a celebrated yearly chamber music concert in Newnan, Georgia, and has added a fall vocal concert.
+Ms. Budd, long an avid recitalist and chamber musician, is now taking an increasingly active role as concert programmer.
+She is serving a sixth season as Artistic Director of a celebrated yearly chamber music concert in Newnan, Georgia, and in addition directs the second annual Young People’s Concert.
 The “Friends of Wadsworth” spring concerts continue the legacy of her mentor Charles Wadsworth, with whom Ms. Budd performed extensively, most notably for seven seasons on the Spoleto USA Dock Street Chamber Music Series.

 Metropolitan Museum of Art audiences enjoyed her performances of Rachmaninoff songs on Ruth Laredo’s Concerts with Commentary series.
 Her recital performances with Del Tredici at Bargemusic, were praised by New Music Connoisseur as “not only beautifully expressive but impeccable in her delivery of every word and note.”
 She collaborated with the Bard Festival String Quartet in Schönberg’s String Quartet, #2 and Del Tredici’s I Hear an Army, and with the Saint Lawrence String Quartet in the world premiere of Osvaldo Golijov’s Tenebrae.

-Ms. Budd has appeared with symphony orchestras across the United States in the Requiems of Brahms and Mozart, Barber's Knoxville, Summer of 1915, Mozart's Mass in C Minor, Orff's Carmina Burana, Poulenc’s Gloria, Honegger’s King David, Respighi's Laud to the Nativity, Rachmaninoff's The Bells, Strauss' Brentanolieder, Villa Lobos’ Bachianas Brasileiras, Handel’s Samson , Beethoven's Symphony #9, Mendelssohn's A Midsummer Night's Dream, Bach’s Cantatas 51, 201 and 199, and Haydn's Creation.
-This spring she appears at Alice Tully Hall for Schubert’s Mass in E flat with Riverside Choral Society.
+Ms. Budd has appeared with symphony orchestras across the United States in the Requiems of Brahms and Mozart, Barber's Knoxville, Summer of 1915, Mozart's Mass in C Minor, Orff's Carmina Burana, Poulenc’s Gloria, Honegger’s King David, Respighi's Laud to the Nativity, Rachmaninoff's The Bells, Strauss' Brentanolieder, Villa Lobos’ Bachianas Brasileiras, Handel’s Samson, Beethoven's Symphony #9, Mendelssohn's A Midsummer Night's Dream, Bach’s Cantatas 51, 201 and 199, Schubert and Beethoven Masses, and Haydn's Creation.
+This fall she appears with the Wichita Symphony for Britten's War Requiem. .